qyyin0516/BWT-Query/README.md

 # BWT-Query
-Implementation of Burrows-Wheeler Transform (BWT) query to find the number of pattern matching
+Implementation of Burrows-Wheeler Transform (BWT) query to find the number of pattern matching.